ArunGovil/StepForm/README.md

 # A Simple Multi Step Form using React

-Follow these steps to run localy
+### Follow the steps to run the App on your local machine

-### Clone the Repo

 Open your terminal and clone the repository.